Seafood Preparation -

 How to prepare Abalone

-- also Step by step photos
+- How to prepare abalone for cooking. also Step by step photos

 Bearding Mussels and How to